TCHOKPONHOUEAurelDavy/bayes-mil/docs/mnist_synthetic_dataset.md

 `heatmap_summary.csv` with predicted labels.
 Use `--split val` or `--split train` to export other subsets, or `--split all` to process every slide contained in the descriptor CSV.
 Pass `--skip-existing` to avoid re-rendering PNGs that are already present.
-When working with the ternary task, rerun the training and evaluation helpers with `--task mnist_ternary` so that the checkpoint contains a three-class classifier.
-The heatmap export utility now validates that the selected checkpoint matches the requested task and raises a clear error if the class counts differ.
+When switching between tasks, rerun the training and evaluation helpers with the matching `--task` flag so that the checkpoint and split metadata agree on the number of classes.
+The heatmap export utility validates this and raises a clear error if a mismatch is detected.

 ## 3. Troubleshooting